 The rest is up to you.
 You can arrange your major in cooperation with the advisor you select from our faculty.

 The minor in African & African American Studies is similar to the major.
-You may take either of the introductory courses plus 12 units at an advanced level.
+You will take the introductory course plus 15 units at an advanced level.
 Here again, you determine the focus of the minor in cooperation with an advisor.

 If you have a cumulative grade point average of 3.5 out of 4.0 at the middle of your junior year, you can apply to do an honors thesis.
 This is an exciting opportunity to pursue significant advanced research in African or African American Studies.
 Here are some examples of recent research topics for senior theses:

 - a comparative view of African feminist literature

 the music of Tanzania

 Black Nationalist movements in the United States in the 1880s